Last updated on February 16, 2020

 A grand entry that exemplifies the fair’s scale has a vast installation by Modern Stage services.
 An enormous whale elevated from the ceiling with dynamic projects on it worked around the theme of reuse, reduce and recycle.

-Stalls from manufacturers from all over the country, it is a gala for the handicraft export community specially for this autumn division when they receive a lot of more orders than its spring edition.
+Stalls from manufacturers from all over the country, it is a gala for the handicraft export community especially for this autumn division when they receive a lot of more orders than its spring edition.

 There are products made for home, lifestyle, fashion and textiles from about 9,975 exhibitors this year from just 35 in 1986.
 According to the figures mentioned in EPCH’s handbook, the handicrafts export has grown about three times of what it used to be in 1998.
 The measure of this exhibition is a testimony to the export in handmade that happens from India.